TNA Impact!: Return of TNA Impact! (2024–present)

-In January 2024, Impact Wrestling officially reverted to TNA Wrestling.
-As a result, the weekly show's title also reverted to TNA Impact!.
+In January 2024, Impact Wrestling reverted its name back to TNA, with its flagship weekly program likewise reverting back to TNA Impact!.

-In January 2025, TNA and former longtime competitor WWE announced a new, multi-year partnership that focused on "creating unprecedented crossover opportunities within WWE and TNA".
-Multiple NXT superstars, including Trick Williams, Jacy Jayne, Fraxiom and Arianna Grace, among others, have been featured regularly on Impact! tapings since the announcement.
+In mid-2024, TNA began a talent exchange agreement with WWE's NXT brand, with selected NXT wrestlers beginning to appear on TNA programming, and TNA wrestlers beginning to make appearances on WWE NXT.
+WWE and TNA later confirmed a long-term partnership in January 2025.

-Impact! began airing on Sportsnet 360 in Canada on January 2, 2025, following its loss of the Canadian rights of WWE weekly programming to Netflix.
+On December 2, 2025, it was announced that Impact! would move to AMC and AMC+ beginning on the January 15, 2026 episode, at which time the program changed its title to TNA Thursday Night Impact!.

 Broadcast history

 TNA Impact! originally premiered on Fox Sports Net, where it remained until May 2005.
 The show began broadcasting episodes via syndication in limited markets on Urban America Television (replacing the syndicated show Xplosion) and on the Internet between June 24 and September 16, 2005.

 The company would eventually secure a deal with Spike TV, with the first episode airing on October 1, 2005.
 Impact! first began airing episodes on Saturday nights, before later moving to Thursday nights in April 2006.
 The show would briefly move to Monday nights in 2010 before returning to Thursdays in the spring of 2010, where it remained until 2014.

 In 2015, the show moved to Destination America, initially airing on Friday nights, before moving to Wednesday nights on June 3, 2015, until its final broadcast on December 16, 2015.

 From January 5, 2016, until January 4, 2019, Impact! aired weekly on Pop, with the show moving back to Thursday nights on July 21, 2016.

 In October 2018, Impact! moved to 10pm ET on Thursdays nights.

 On January 11, 2019, Impact! moved to Friday nights on Pursuit Channel and Twitch; Impact would be simulcast on Twitch until the July 29, 2021 episode.
 On January 15, 2020, Impact's Twitch channel was banned after a sexually implicit segment involving Rob Van Dam was aired during that week's episode; the ban would be lifted on January 22.

 Beginning October 29, 2019, Impact! moved to Tuesday nights on AXS TV.
 On April 8, 2021, Impact! moved back to Thursday nights.

+Impact! began additionally airing on Sportsnet 360 in Canada on January 2, 2025, following its loss of the Canadian rights of WWE weekly programming to Netflix.
 Beginning on January 23, 2025, TNA began occasionally broadcasting Impact! episodes live on AXS TV.
+Beginning on January 15, 2026, Impact! moved to AMC, retaining its Thursday night time slot.